 Crossrail, in partnership with its principal contractors, has delivered the most significant injection of new skills into UK tunnelling and underground construction in a generation.

-Crossrail has created 602 apprenticeships across the project and enrolled over 15,000 people at the Tunnelling and Underground Construction Academy in Ilford.
+Crossrail has created over 700 apprenticeships across the project and enrolled over 15,000 people at the Tunnelling and Underground Construction Academy in Ilford.
 More than 1,000 people who were previously unemployed have gained work on the project.
 They have been trained in a range of professions from construction to accountancy, quantity surveying to business administration.

 This would not be possible without the support and commitment from our apprentices and contractors and their hard work and success is recognised across the industry.